alschmut/StructBuilderMacro/README.md

 # StructBuilderMacro
-An attached macro that produces a peer struct which implements the builder pattern This allows the creation of the struct with minimal effort using default values.
+An attached macro that produces a peer struct which implements the builder pattern.
+This allows the creation of the struct with minimal effort using default values.

 > **Important!** This macro is intended to be used for simple structs without explicit initialiser.